 Svanelunden is the most popular park in Hjørring.
 It is located just south of the train station.
 The local municipality created the park in 1878, and it received its name 10 years later after swans were found in the lake.

-The park has expanded at several times throughout the years.
-It has a popular restaurants.
+The park has expanded several times throughout the years.
+It has a popular restaurant.
 Some of the apartments and houses close to Svanelunden are among the most expensive in Hjørring.
 A great place to go if you want a couple of calm hours in the town.

-Christiansgave is another park in Hjørring, although a bit smaller than Svanelunden.
+Christiansgave is another popular park in Hjørring, although a bit smaller than Svanelunden.

 However, it is equally worth visiting.
-Christiansgave is a beautiful green place where you can easily go for a picnic whenever the weather is nice.
-There is a playground for children, and many teenagers also stop by to play football or frisbee.
+Christiansgave is a beautiful green oasis where you can easily go for a picnic whenever the weather allows it.
+There is a playground for children, and many teenagers stop by to play football or frisbee.

 The park was founded by King Christian VIII who visited Hjørring in 1843.
 The name Christiansgave means “gift of Christian”.